-Evaluative Questions Indicators Sources Methodology extent is the project strategy relevant to country prioritie s, country ownership, and the best route towards (include evaluative question(s)) (i.e. relationships established, level of coherence between project design and implementation approach, specific activities conducted, quality of risk mitigation strategies, etc.) (i.e. project documents, national policies or strategies, websites, project staff, project partners, data collected throughout the MTR mission, etc.) (i.e. document analysis, data analysis, interviews with project staff, interviews with stakeholders, etc.) Progress Towards Results achieved thus far? : To what extent have the ex pected outcomes and object tives of the project been effectively, and been able nd Adaptive Management: He to adapt to any changing con systems, reporting, and pro nditions thus far?
-To what ex xtent are project-level Sustainability: To what ex risks to sustaining long-te tent are there financial, insti rm project results? tutional, socio-economic, ar nd/or environmental
+Evaluative Questions Indicators Sources Methodology Project Strategy: To what extent is the project strategy relevant to country priorities, country ownership, and the best route towards and the best route towards expected results? (include evaluative question(s)) (i.e. relationships established, level of coherence between project design and implementation approach, specific activities conducted, quality of risk mitigation strategies, etc.) (i.e. project documents, national policies or strategies, websites, project staff, project partners, data collected throughout the MTR mission, etc.) (i.e. document analysis, data analysis, interviews with project staff, interviews with stakeholders, etc.) Progress Towards Results achieved thus far? : To what extent have the ex spected outcomes and objec tives of the project been Project Implementation and Adaptive Management: Has the project been implemented efficiently, cost-effectively, and been able to adapt to any changing conditions thus far?
+To what extent are project-level monitoring and evaluation systems, reporting, and project communications supporting the project's implementation?
+Sustainability: To what exrisks to sustaining long-ter xtent are there financial, in rm project results? stitutional, socio-economic , and/or environmental 1